-- Rotate your overnight parking spots.
+- Never stay in the same place consecutive nights and rotate your overnight parking spots.
 If you’re sticking around in a certain place for an extended amount of time find several spots you can park overnight and rotate between them.
 This helps with people not noticing that you’re now living across from their house and ensuring as little attention is drawn to you as possible.
 People are much more accepting if it is only for a night and they see you’re gone in the morning, whereas staying in the one spot for multiple days might be a little too much for them and are more likely to call the police.

 - Cover up your windows.
 If you have drawn curtains with an ambient glow of light coming from inside the van it is pretty obvious you are inside.
 Get something that is solid and doesn’t look like a curtain to cover up your windows.
 I use the silver sunshades that you can pick up at any auto place and cut them to size to slide straight in the window.
 They not only help with blocking all of the light coming in or out but also add some insulation as an added bonus.